qiita-spots/qiita/qiita_pet/support_files/doc/source/gettingstartedguide/addingdataforanalysis.rst

 * **Data Type 16S Page**
  * Select “Update Information” and choose your updated file
  * *Barcodes and sample names cannot be updated*
-  * must create new preparation to update these
+  * Must create new preparation to update these